FrostyX/fedora-magazine/2020-december.md

 [rhbzquery][rhbzquery] is a simple tool for querying the Fedora bugzilla instance.
-It provides interface for specifying the search query but it doesn't list the results in the command-line.
+It provides interface for specifying the search query but it doesn't list results in the command-line.
 Instead, `rhbzquery` generates bugzilla URL and opens it in a web browser.

 ![rhbzquery][rhbzquery-img]